 Commentary on the supply and demand of medicine, its overuse, and the need to regulate and optimize the accessibility of medicinal drugs in the US and beyond.
-This is part three a series of four articles on the topic.
-Please click here for part 1, part 2, and part 4.
+This is part three in a series of four articles.
+Please click here for part 1, part 2 and part 4.

 Direct and Indirect Cost of Wasted Medicines

 The 2007 cost of the Centers for Medicare and Medicaid Services (CMS) prescription program was $74 billion and is predicted to be over $100 billion when the first of 79 million “baby boomers” enter the program this year.
 In 2009, the Poison Control System, Hennepin County, Minnesota reported the average person over 65 takes between two and seven prescription medicines daily and consumes more than 30% of all prescribed medicines.
 Wasted medicine is any amount of prescribed or non-prescribed medicines that patients and consumers do not take as directed by their physician or pharmacist.
 These medicines eventually expire and likely will never be used.
 Additionally, the practice of ordering more medicines towards the end of life for patients is unethical and irrational.
 UEMs are discovered often after the patient dies.
 By the medical standard of care, these medicines should not be recycled or used on another patient.